Fear Not – Isaiah 43

 Sometimes, a dose of fear can be beneficial, keeping us away from a dangerous situation such as a hot stove or walking on busy railroad tracks.
 That is likely fear’s intended design – self-preservation.

-God knows all about fear, and its harmful effects.
-He wants to remove it from our lives, leaving only the kinds that will help protect us or guide our decisions towards the good.
-He wants to be the only true “fear” in our lives – not a trembling terror, but a healthy reverence, healing our troubled or hurting spirit with the balm of faith and love.
+God knows all about fear and its harmful effects.
+He wants to remove the negative type of it from our lives, leaving only the positive kind that will help to protect us and guide our decisions toward good ones.
+The Lord wants to be the only true “fear” in our lives – and in that, not with a trembling terror, but a healthy reverence, protecting us and healing any of our troubles or hurts with the balm of His mercy and love.

 God spoke this gentle message to His people through the prophet Isaiah, and is still calling out for us to seek His comfort today: